iter8-tools/iter8/doc_files/iter8_crd.md

         stopOnFailure: false

       # reward is an optional field that can be used when an a/b testing is conducted
-      # When both versions satisfy all the success crtiria, the one with higher reward value wins the comparison
+      # When both versions satisfy all the success criteria, the one with higher reward value wins the comparison
       # This is effective when a bayesian routing strategy is specified in trafficControl (posterior_bayesian_routing or optimistic_bayesian_routing)
       reward:
         # the metric whose value is treated as reward (required)